-Star and Life Scouts who are thirteen years old or older who want to prepare themselves for the next step along the trail to Eagle may attend Eagle Candidate Camp.
-At Eagle camp they will earn required merit badges and attend discussions and seminars on Eagle Scout Boards of Review, projects, living as an Eagle, ceremony preparations, etc. These Scouts will attend as provisional campers and should register as a provisional camper using the online registration system.
-Scouts may camp with their unit if coordinated in advance with the Camp Director.
+Star and Life Scouts who are thirteen years old or older who want to prepare themselves for the next step along the trail to Eagle may attend the Eagle Week program.
+As part of the program they may earn required merit badges not offered to all campers and attend discussions and seminars on Eagle Scout Boards of Review, projects, living as an Eagle, ceremony preparations, etc. These Scouts will attend as provisional campers and should register as a provisional camper using the online registration system.
+Scouts may camp with their unit if coordinated in advance with the Registrar.
 This program is scheduled for the fifth, sixth and seventh weeks of camp only.
 Because this program requires special staffing, there is an additional \$40 fee for participating in the Eagle Week program.